G-sharp minor Scale

 • Remember to practice regularly and listen to recordings of other musicians playing the G# minor scale to get a sense of how it can be used in different musical contexts.

-Same Category Post F-sharp major
+Same Category Post F-sharp minor

 Leave a Reply